internetarchive/heritrix3/docs/glossary.rst

     apply the set of Processors to it, and finally report it as completed to the Frontier.

+.. _status-codes:

 Status codes
 ------------

 Each crawled URI gets a status code.
 This code (or number) indicates the result of a URI fetch in Heritrix.

 Codes ranging from 200 to 599 are standard HTTP response codes and